 Q: At my undergraduate school, all you needed was a 2.0 g.p.a. to be in good standing.
 Is this the policy in the JD program at UHLC?

 A: No. Effective for classes entering August 2010 and after: To be eligible to continue at UHLC in good standing, a student must maintain a cumulative GPA of 2.33 or above at the completion of each semester or summer session.
 This policy is described in detail in the Student Handbook, http://law.uh.edu/jd/current/handbook.pdf

-Q: I was admitted to the part-time program, but now realize that I would prefer to be a full-time student (or vice-versa).
+Q: I was admitted to the Part-Time Evening Program, but now realize that I would prefer to be a full-time student (or vice-versa).
 How can I change programs?

 A: Students wishing to switch to the full-time program may petition the Associate Dean for Student Affairs to be re-classified, after completion of the first year curriculum (petitions may be submitted before the 2L fall semester begins).
 Petitions are considered on a space-available basis.
 Students with extenuating circumstances should include that information with their petition.

 Q: Can a student take a leave of absence?